 Safeguarding Player Performance Video Footage

-If you are a parent and are concerned with the use of video being held at football clubs, you will be reassured to understand that safeguarding is taken incredibly seriously within the footballing world.
-All employees will have had to pass the football clubs local safeguarding policy, and have completed the governed DBS (Disclosure and Barring Service) process for working in a regulatory activity or at a regulatory environment relating to football where minors are concerned.
+All employees have to pass the clubs local safeguarding policy and have completed the governed DBS (Disclosure and Barring Service) process for working in a regulatory activity or at a regulatory environment relating to football where minors are concerned.

 Football is also regulated by a best practice performance analysis service that must sit in line with the requirements of the EPPP (Elite Player Performance Plan).

 The Elite Player Performance Plan is a youth development scheme set up and regulated by the Premier League to improve the quality and quantity of grassroots football players from the UK.

 This includes the ethics behind how young players are transferred across clubs within the UK.
 A historically controversial subject as the costs involved with running a football academy to the EPPP audit standards has lead to a number of smaller clubs closing their youth department.

 From a health and safety perspective, all members of the player performance team have :

 - Awareness and compliance with the football clubs health, safety and environmental policy

 In fact, football is now so well regulated you can rest assured you are able to focus on the game at hand...getting signed!